 It’s not Black or White teachers.
 Good, educated, workmanship like teachers create scholars.
 In 2012, the former city school district superintendent Bolgen Vargas bought 12,000 books of Frederick Douglass: The Narrative of a Slave.
 Every 7th grader was supposed to get that book.
 About eight months ago, a person I know who was working in the district at that time, I told go into the storeroom and you will see unopened copies of the book, probably all 12,000.

-The referendum proposed by the mayor is a step forward.
-However, the mayor should have taken a further step forward knowing the deliberation on the Board over the last eight to ten years has been fraught with nothing but dissension and a non-focus on the education and lives of the children.
+The mayor should take a further step forward knowing the deliberation on the Board over the last eight to ten years has been fraught with nothing but dissension and a non-focus on the education and lives of the children.
 If I was mayor, I would request the power to appoint a Board of Education.
 I would bypass what many consider the constitutional provision of using the ballot as a means of choosing your representatives for the Board of Education because it has failed us.
 And I think the Title I Parents Organization has failed us.

 If we lived in a humane and sensitive community at least they would’ve been people who are responsible approaching Senator Gillibrand to ask for a complete investigation in the operation of the Title I Parent Organization.
 If it was effective, the parents would be reminded time and time again of their responsibility to their children future through the instrument of education.

 And we need leadership from our local organizations.

 Local organizations like the Urban League is nothing like me as a co-founder and early members of it operated during the 1960s.
 In 1966, I started the anti-lead poison drive.
 And responding to the fact, the Black family was eroding, we ran a three-day conference on the Black family in 1988.
 You don’t have anything like that.
 But they cry and say they can’t do anything because of poverty.